j-u-p-iter/custom-error/HOW_TO_ADD_NEW_CUSTOM_ERROR.md

 These errors categories can be also splitted on different types.

-For example there're next types of the Http Error:
+For example there're next types of the `Http Error`:

-- Bad Request Error;
+- Bad Request Error type;
-- Not Found Error;
+- Not Found Error type.

 and etc.

+`Validation Error` can be represented with next types:

+- Invalid Email Error;
+- Invalid File Type Error;
+- Invalid Path Error;
+- Property Is Required Error.